asananddevsingh/webpack-v5/README.md

 Providing the `mode` configuration option tells webpack to use its built-in optimizations accordingly.

 `string = 'production': 'none' | 'development' | 'production'`

+#### Entry Points

+There are multiple ways to define the entry property in your webpack configuration.
+We will show you the ways you can configure the entry property.

+> For single page app it can be used like `module.exports = { entry: './path/to/my/entry/file.js', };`

+> For multiple page app it can be used like `module.exports = { entry: { app: './src/app.js', adminApp: './src/adminApp.js', },};` NOTE: The property name (app, adminApp) of page should be used to name chunk in `HtmlWebpackPlugin`.